mohamad9014/Chest-X-ray-Disease-Classification-using-Deep-Learning/README.md

 Chest-X-ray-Disease-Classification-using-Deep-Learning/

-├── data/               # CSV files for train/validation/test splits
+├── data/               # CSV files for train/validation/test splits and eval for avaluation CSV files

 ├── notebooks/          # Main notebook or Python script for the project

-├── src/                # Utility functions
+├── src/                # Utility functions ( util is used for chest_xray_diagnosis.py   and utils is used for evaluation.py )

 ├── Results/            # Example output figures